Frontend General Responsiveness

 This guide should help improve the responsiveness of the PermaplanT web application going forward.

-Its focus are general layout and usability best practices.
+It focuses on general layout and usability best practices.

 General Layout